Aloe dinner party

 Plant your Aloe plant in a pot that contains at least one large drainage hole and is 5 to 8 cm’s larger in diameter than the base of the aloe plant.
 Drainage is important because too much moisture around aloe's roots can cause root rot.
 Plant the Aloe in a soil mixture formulated for cacti and other succulents, or combine equal parts potting soil and coarse sand to make your own mix.

 Water the Aloe plant only when the soil has dried out completely, or every few weeks.
 Water it even less in winter.
 Pour water onto the soil near the base of the plant until the soil is thoroughly wet.
 Allow the pot to fully drain for about 30 minutes, and then promptly empty any excess water that has drained into the pot's drip tray.

 Fertilizing the Plant

-Aloe plants generally do not require fertilizer, although applying it on occasion can help a plant that doesn't seem as healthy as it should.
-Fertilize the plant in mid-spring with a water-soluble liquid fertilizer formulated for houseplants.
+Aloe plants generally do not require fertiliser, although applying it on occasion can help a plant that doesn't seem as healthy as it should.
+Fertilize the plant in mid-spring with a water-soluble liquid fertiliser formulated for houseplants.